TheGupta2012/backend-MovieRecsys/README.md

 # backend-MovieRecsys
 :large_orange_diamond: This is the application involving the query processing for a Movie and Series Recommendation System.

+## BASIS
+- Count Vectorization and cosine similarities among the dataset
+- Used sklearn text processing functions and
 ## **QUERY STRUCTURE** :point_down:
 > BASE LINK : https://movie-recsys.herokuapp.com/movie?query=